 History

-Built in the fifteenth century, the church in Llanfaethlu was dedicated to Saint Maethlu.
-He was an early Christian saint, known as Maethlu Confessor, who, according to tradition, founded a hermitage or a small monastery cell, south of the present church.
-In the nineteenth century, the temple was extended by a rectangular chancel and completely renovated at the beginning of the twentieth century.
+The church in Llanfaethlu was built in the 15th century, probably on the site of an older building, because the temple in Llanfaethlu was already recorded in 1254 (Norwich Taxation).
+It was dedicated to Saint Maethlu, an early Christian saint known as Maethlu the Confessor who, according to tradition, founded a hermitage or a small monastery south of the present church.
+In the 18th century, the first known early modern modifications of the church (northern nave windows) took place, possibly in 1760, when a new bell was founded.
+In 1874 the rectangular chancel of the church was thoroughly rebuilt, and the entire building was renovated at the beginning of the twentieth century.

 Architecture